panepan83/terraform-provider-cassandra/README.md

 Array of hosts pointing to nodes in the cassandra cluster

+#### host_filter

+Filter all incoming events for a host.
+Hosts have to existing before using this provider.

 #### connection_timeout

 Connection timeout to the cluster in milliseconds.
 Default value is __1000__